-If you’ve spent any amount of time in Google Search Console, then chances are pretty good that you’ve encountered at least one Soft 404 error.
-After all, they are one of the more common errors you can expect.
+If you’ve spent any amount of time in Google Search Console, then chances are pretty good that you’ve encountered at least one Soft 404 error, returning this message:

 What is a Soft 404 error?